mehtaharsh16/daniel.feldroy.com/posts/blogging-and-technical-writing.md

 Individual articles are written in Markdown, are rendered into HTML, and then served out on a static site.

 From 2008-ish to 2012 I wrote on blogger using HTML in a WYSIWYG editor - unpleasant for a coder like myself.
 From 2012-2018 my site was in RestructuredText (on Pelican).
-After that I've been in Markdown on three engines now.
+After that, I've been in Markdown on three engines now.
 You can read a loose history of my blogging efforts [here](http://127.0.0.1:3000/tags/blog).

 # What are the pros and cons of my blog?

 Pros:

-- Moving to Markdown has been liberating.
-For blogging I just don't need all the features of RestructuredText.
+- Markdown is liberating as an author.
+For blogging, I just don't need all the features of RestructuredText.
+And WYSIWYG doesn't always work so well for code
 - The clean design and high contrast is music to my eyes
-- Writing my own platform gives me a place to hone my React and Next.js
+- Creating my own platform gives me a place to hone my React and Next.js
 - Next.js feels like early Django.
 Everything works just right and nothing is too complicated.
 The ease of rendering some things in advance can't be understated - anyone who complains about heavyweight SPA sites is interacting with older SPA tech
-- React's giant and stable ecosystem makes up for the fact that I rolled my own blog engine
+- React's giant and stable ecosystem makes up for the fact that I rolled my blog engine

 Cons: